valkiii/nannypi/README.md

 # nannypi
-Make yout rasberry pi a smart babymonitor
+Make your rasberry pi a smart babymonitor.